Jake Gyllenhaal shows off ripped physique during weigh-in appearance at UFC 285 - Local News 8

 Video footage on social media shows Gyllenhaal stepping onto the scales, flexing his sizable guns and shouting towards the crowd.

-He was then involved in a face off with Hieron, his opponent in the movie, and slapped him on stage in the fake altercation.
+He was then involved in a face off with Hieron, his opponent in the movie, and slapped him on stage in the scripted altercation.

 Getting into impressive shape is nothing new for Gyllenhaal, who played a boxer in the 2015 film ‘Southpaw.’